AMERICAN EXPERIENCE: Reagan: Lifeguard

 When he left the White House in 1988, Ronald Reagan was one of the most popular presidents of the century — and one of the most controversial.
 A failed actor, Reagan became a passionate ideologue who preached a simple gospel of lower taxes, less government and anti-communism.
 One by one, his opponents underestimated him; one by one, Reagan surprised them, rising to become a president who always preferred to see America as a "shining city on a hill."
-"Reagan" is a two-part biography of the actor, governor, and president airing February 7 and 14, 2011 on KPBS TV.
+"Reagan" is a two-part biography of the actor, governor, and president that premiered in February 2011 on KPBS TV.

 Reagan Family Photos